Are you planning to start a hair, nail or beauty salon & spa or a barber shop business? You may already have started operations.

-Marketing is the key to acquire more customers, and you must know all what works for your industry.
-Let it be the local promotion via pamphlet distribution or entertaining prospects on Facebook & Twitter, you need a plan for everything to be done rightly.
+Marketing is the key to acquiring more customers, and you must know all that works for your industry.
+Let it be the local promotion via pamphlet distribution or entertaining prospects on Facebook & Twitter, you need a foolproof marketing plan for everything to be done rightly.

 Follow these detailed guides and develop a marketing plan specific to your salon/spa.